 - When the UTS installation is complete the Server Administration web application will open.
 Log in using the Administrator username and password from your previous instance.

 - Go to Licenses Tab and enter your UTS 7 Extensis license credential.
 The License credentials are the owner or licensee of UTS.
 You will need to use your Extensis credentials.
 The same email address and password you would use to login to Extensis.com.
-For more information about this process, please use the following link:
+For more information about this process, go to Entering serial numbers into Universal Type Server version 7.0.2 or later.

 Informing and Installing the Universal Type Client